 Completion of a certificate program will help you compete for jobs where specific education is preferred by employers, and it is more attainable than a full degree for students with limited time and money.
 A certificate won’t provide the same breadth of education as a bachelor’s degree, but in many cases, the focused curriculum will provide the depth to be competitive in the job market.

 Certificates are also used as jumping-off points to enrollment in full degree programs.
 A certificate might be an interim step that allows you to secure better-paying work that will help you pay for a full degree.

 There are also certificate programs with more advanced coursework designed for professionals seeking to update their knowledge and qualifications.
 These can lead to job promotions and substantially increased competitiveness within a field.

 A certificate program should not be confused with a professional certification or license.
 Certificates are awarded by colleges for completed study, whereas certification and licenses are typically administered by states or professional organizations, and they are required in order to practice in certain professions.
 Examples include teaching, medicine, nursing, dentistry, law, architecture, and many others.
 Many fields allow progression to higher levels of pay and recognition, and completing a certificate program could be just the first step on the road to certification or licensure.
 A student might complete a certificate of accountancy, for example, then work in an entry-level accounting role while pursuing a bachelor’s degree and ultimately passing a certification exam to become a CPA.

 National University’s range of onsite and online degrees includes certificate programs both for students looking to break into a field and for established professionals looking to augment their expertise or achieve state credentials.

 You can find out more information about how to pay for college on National University’s Resources page.
-To start putting together the pieces of the financial aid puzzle, watch this free on-demand webinar, or contact NU’s financial aid team, who can help you discover possible grants and other money for certificate programs to make your desired career a reality.
+To start putting together the pieces of the financial aid puzzle, contact NU’s financial aid team, who can help you discover possible grants and other money for certificate programs to make your desired career a reality.